NAVis - Neuron Analysis and Visualization¶

 NAVis is designed to be highly extensible.
 Make sure to check out the other libraries in the navis ecosystem.

-2D (matplotlib) and 3D (vispy & plotly) plotting
+Generate beautiful scientific 2D (matplotlib) and 3D (vispy or plotly) figures.

 Smoothing, resampling, skeletonization, meshing and more!

 Scalable thanks to out-of-the-box support for multiprocessing.

 Fully featured transform system to move neurons between brain spaces.